Bioassays

 Biotransformation/biocatalysis

-Enzymes and microorganisms are employed to biotransform and biocatalyze organic substrates (bioactive or otherwise) to trigger or potentiate biological activity.
+We use enzymes and microorganisms to biotransform and biocatalyze organic substrates, whether bioactive or not, to initiate or enhance biological activity.

 Molecular bioprospection

-The research activities are aimed at bioprospecting of novel bioactive molecules (peptides and/or small molecules) from fungi and value added products for providing better human and animal health.
-The focus is mainly on finding the solutions for drug resistant infections (bacterial and fungi).
+The research activities are aimed at the bioprospecting of novel bioactive molecules (peptides and small molecules) from fungi and value-added products for providing better human and animal health.
+The focus is mainly on finding the solutions for drug-resistant infections (bacterial and fungal).

 Production of antibiotics

-Antibiotic production by microorganisms is one of their more interesting features, particularly from a medical and commercial point of view.
+Antibiotic production by microorganisms is one of their more interesting features, particularly from a medical and commercial perspective.
 Penicillins and cephalosporins belong to the class of drugs known as β-lactams.
-Naturally produced penicillins by Penicillium chrysogenum are classified as 1st generation.
-The 2nd, 3rd and 4th generations are all semi-synthetic obtained from chemical synthesis starting from 6-APA.
-The cephalosporins in clinical use are semi-synthetic derivatives of 7-ACA, obtained from cephalosporin C, produced by Acremonium chrysogenum.
+Penicillium chrysogenum naturally produces penicillins, which we classify as 1st generation.
+The 2nd, 3rd, and 4th generations are all semi-synthetic, obtained from chemical synthesis starting from 6-APA.
+The cephalosporins used in medicine are modified versions of 7-ACA, which come from cephalosporin C made by the fungus Acremonium chrysogenum.
 Semi-synthetic penicillins and cephalosporins continue to interest many research groups to discover new antibiotics that may tackle super bacteria.
-6-APA and 7-ACA are essential starting materials used in studies on the synthesis of the β-lactams drugs.
-We are interested in producing 6-APA and 7-ACA by biotechnological processes.
+6-APA and 7-ACA are essential starting materials used in studies on the synthesis of the β-lactam drugs.
+We are interested in producing 6-APA and 7-ACA using biotechnological processes.

 Support